newrelic/helm-charts/README.md

 ## <a name='Support'></a>Support

-Need help?
-See our [troubleshooting page](troubleshooting.md).
-You can find more detailed documentation [on the New Relic docs site](http://newrelic.com/docs).

-If you can't find what you're looking for there, reach out to us on our [support site](http://support.newrelic.com/) or our [community forum](http://forum.newrelic.com) and we'll be happy to help you.

-Found a bug?
-Contact us at [support.newrelic.com](http://support.newrelic.com/)

 ### <a name='IssuesEnhancementRequests'></a>Issues / Enhancement Requests

 Issues and enhancement requests can be submitted in the [Issues tab of this repository](../../issues).
 Please search for and review the existing open issues before submitting a new issue.